-Section 10.554(1)(i)1., Rules of the Auditor General, requires that we determine whether or not corrective actions have been taken to address findings and recommendations made in the preceding annual financial audit report.
-Corrective action was not successful in preventing the 2015-01 finding from reoccurring in 2016.
-See tabulation of uncorrected audit findings below:
+Section 10.554(1)(i)1., Rules of the Auditor General, requires that we determine whether or not corrective actions have been taken to address findings and recommendations made in the preceding financial audit report.
+Corrective actions were taken for findings in the prior periods; however, certain lesser exceptions were still noted for 2017; see Appendix A.

-Tabulations of Uncorrected Audit Findings
+Tabulation of Uncorrected Audit Findings

-Current Year Finding No. 2015-2016 FY Finding No.
+Current Year 2015-16 FY 2014-15 FY

-2016-01 2015-01
+Finding # Finding # Finding #

+2017-001 2016-001 2015-001